 Since premiering in 2009, Shark Tank has made a business out of making businesses.
 The highly-rated ABC series permits entrepreneurs to pitch their product ideas to a panel of potential investors that includes Dallas Mavericks owner Mark Cuban, “Queen of QVC” Lori Greiner, and acerbic Kevin O’Leary.
 Good products find encouragement and investment capital; questionable inventions face withering scorn and a long walk back to the dressing room.

 Of the hundreds of items to be featured on the show, a relatively small percentage go on to success.
 (Many deals, in fact, dry up during the due diligence stage.)
-Here are 15 of the most successful to come out of the Tank, including several that failed to entice the “Sharks” but still managed to make it big.
+Here are 18 of the most successful to come out of 10 years of the Tank, including several that failed to entice the “Sharks” but still managed to make it big.

 1. KODIAK CAKES

 It can be hard to break the habit people have reaching for Bisquick pancake mix, but Utah-based Kodiak Cakes is making an impressive effort in that direction.
 The flour-based mix—which adds more whole grains and protein than your average grocery store offering—was featured on the show in 2013, with owner Joel Clark walking away empty-handed.
 (He didn’t want to give up more than 10 percent equity.)
 Bolstered by the attention and supported by health-conscious carb lovers, the company recorded $54 million in revenue in 2017 and is now the fourth largest pancake mix on shelves.
 You can also find their premade waffles and pancakes in freezer aisles